ufindaafrica/ufinda_v0.01/readme/AuthReadMe.md

 -----

-# KYC APIs: *USER*
+## DELETE ACCOUNT API
-### POST `/kyc/user`
+### DELETE `/auth/account/delete`

-This endpoint handles the submission of user KYC (Know Your Customer) information, including personal details and an identification document.
-The process verifies the user's identity and prevents duplicate submissions.
+This endpoint allows an authenticated user to permanently delete their own account.
+It handles the deletion of associated assets (like profile images) before confirming account deletion in the database.

 -----